Dairus01/Mev-Detector/README.md

 The dashboard fetches a set number of recent Ethereum blocks using the Etherscan API.
 It analyzes transactions to:

-: Detect high gas usage based on a defined threshold
+• Detect high gas usage based on a defined threshold which is 3 time the current median of gas prices
-: Identify sandwich attacks by comparing gas prices and execution order
+• Identify sandwich attacks by comparing gas prices and execution order
-: Flag transactions with low transfer value but unusually high gas costs
+• Flag transactions with low transfer value but unusually high gas costs
-: Group similar suspicious transactions into MEV bot clusters
+• Group similar suspicious transactions into MEV bot clusters

 ---

 ## Technologies Used

-: Python
+• Python
-: Streamlit
+• Streamlit
-: Pandas
+• Pandas
-: Requests
+• Requests
-: Etherscan API
+• Etherscan API

 ---